bupstan/SlidingNumberView/README.md

 ## Known Limitations
 - SlidingNumberView is in alpha state.
-- SlidingNumberView can only be initialized programmatically like the usage above.
+- ~~SlidingNumberView can only be initialized programmatically like the usage above.~~ Can now be set as a custom class for `UIView` in storyboard.
 - Only support system font of various sizes with a regular weight only.
 - Only numbers of the same digits can be animated
 	- (1234 to 4567) ✔️